tanmoydaw26/tanmoydaw26/README.md

 > 🧠 "Hack the planet, secure the future."
 > 🔥 "In code we trust, in firewalls we break."
 > 🕵️ "You may shut down the system, but never the mindset."
+> 🔋 "There is no patch for human stupidity — but we try anyway."
+> 🚀 "Firewalls are the castles, but humans are the gates."
+> ⚔️ "Every exploit is a story.
+Every log is a clue."
+> 🔫 "Threats evolve.
+So do I."
+> 🌐 "Cybersecurity isn't a job.
+It's a state of mind."

 <p align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=tanmoydaw26&show_icons=true&theme=radical" />